 Newspaper comic strips are a lost art.
 You need to convey a full beat in one small space every day.
 That beat has to be satisfying in and of itself but also work as a whole.
 That’s hard enough working from a creation of your own but masters of the format like Garry Trudeau and Bill Watterson and Bill Amend make it look easy with blends of serial stories and genius gags.
 Far harder is to work from someone else’s property (usually) and create a satisfying ongoing strip.
-In this and the next column in two weeks I’m going to look at a wide variety of licensed strips.
+In this, I’m looking at some of the best examples.
 This isn’t in any sense complete with plenty of notable ones missing as I couldn’t find samples but it’s a good overview of the weirdest tie-ins ever.

 Mickey Mouse (1930-1995)